AlessandroB1298/BE1200/README.md

 #### Next, open a terminal and type the following:
 `sudo ssh <NAME_OF_PIE>@<PI'S IP ADDRESS`

-This code essentially allows you to access your pi from your computer, creating a tunnel that only you, the rrot user has access to.
+This code essentially allows you to access your pi from your computer, creating a tunnel that only you, the root user has access to.

 This is a safe and secure way to connect to your pi without using a mouse, keyboard, and monitor.

+### Setting up on VS Code

 #### Once you are logged into your pi, you will need to open it in vs code, do this by downloading VS Code on both your machine and the raspberry pi.